 What you’ll study

-Students may add a complementary second major in chemistry or materials science.
+You may add a second major in chemistry or materials science.

 The Bachelor of Chemical Engineering is accredited by the Engineering Accreditation Commission of ABET.